 And drinking it is one of the best activities to do in Melbourne!
-There are so many cafés in Australia’s cultural capital that the chances of you not coming across one of them are almost non-existent – and what’s best, due to the large competition, most of this city’s coffee is just unbelievably good!
+There are so many cafés in Australia’s cultural capital that the chances of you not coming across one of them are almost non-existent.

 5. Become an art expert at National Gallery of Victoria (NGV)

-What to do in Melbourne, Australia when you want to admire some local art?
+What to do in Melbourne when you want to admire some local art?
 It’s simple, head over to the National Gallery of Victoria!

-You are probably going to think I am lying but, once again, another landmark in Melbourne makes it to the Guinness World Record Book!
-The National Gallery of Victoria (NGV) is Australia’s largest, oldest and most visited art museum!
+Once again, another landmark in Melbourne makes it to the Guinness World Record Book!
+The National Gallery of Victoria (NGV) is Australia’s largest, oldest and most visited art museum and art gallery!

 6. Explore St Kilda and the iconic Luna Park in Melbourne

 St Kilda is Melbourne’s cutest neighborhood.
-With its historic buildings, seaside restaurants and cafés, beaches and exciting nightlife, it is an awesome place to spend a day and it can sometimes feel like a unique world on its own!
+With its historic buildings, seaside restaurants and cafés, beaches and exciting nightlife, St. Kilda is an awesome place for every traveler to spend a day and it can sometimes feel like a unique world on its own!
 St. Kilda is also home to Chapel Street – perfect for some entertainment, including shopping and events!

-PRO TIP: If you head to St Kilda Pier after sunset, keep an eye out for penguins coming back home after a day spent fishing!
-They are present all year round!
+PRO TIP: If you head to St Kilda Pier after sunset, try to also keep an eye out for penguins coming back home after a day spent fishing!
+They are present all year round, including the summer!

-If you are a fan of amusement parks, you’re in luck!
-Australians are quite good at it, they love to have fun and this can easily be seen in the number of amusement parks that they have!
-Luna Park in Melbourne is a historic amusement park built in 1912, which makes it a retro gem that will turn your Instagram feed into an aesthetic dream!
-Trust me, it is a must see and one of the most fun things to do in Melbourne!
-Oh, and by the way, it’s also perfect for those who’d like to save a couple of bucks, as it is one of the best cheap things to do in the city, too!
+St. Kilda is also home to Luna Park in Melbourne – a historic amusement park built in 1912, which makes it a retro gem that will turn your Instagram feed into an aesthetic dream!
+Trust me, this park is a must see and one of the most fun things to do in Melbourne!
+Oh, and by the way, the park is also perfect for those who’d like to save a couple of bucks, as it is one of the best cheap things to do in the city, too!

 7. Learn more about aboriginal culture in Koorie Heritage Trust

 Even though Australia is said to be a “young country”, this couldn’t be further away from the truth!
-Australia homes the oldest civilisation in the world (60.000 years old!) which has unfortunately been somewhat overshadowed by colonization.
-This is why learning about their indigenous culture is essential if you are visiting Australia!
+The country is home to the oldest civilisation in the world (60.000 years old!) which has unfortunately been somewhat overshadowed by colonization.

 The Koorie Heritage Trust is a non-for-profit indigenous organization and it is the best way to learn about Aboriginal culture in and around the region of Victoria!